Learning phase transitions from regression uncertainty: A new regression-based machine learning approach for automated

-But despite the exciting development in this context, a quite natural application scenario of machine learning techniques has received little attention so far, namely, classifying phases of matter and identifying phases transitions by utilizing the power of NNs in performing regression tasks.
-Currently, to classify phases and identify phase transitions with machine learning, the existing approaches usually train the NN to perform a certain classification task \citep{Melko_Nat_Phys_2017,van_Nieuwenburg_Nat_Phys_2017}.
-In spite of their successes, they generally face the lack of interpretability as the classes of patterns recognized by them are essentially abstract, hence assume no straightforward relation to the conventional notions of physics \citep{Carleo_RMP_2019,Carrasquilla_AdvPhysX_2020,Volpe_Nat_Mach_Intell_2020,Gokmen_PRL_2021_RSMI,Gokmen_PRE_2021_RSMI,Lei_Wang_PRB_2019,Lei_Wang_PRL_2018,YiZhuang_You_PRR_2020,Kim_Nat_Commun_2021,Kim_arXiv_2021}.
-In contrast, for the NNs designed for regression tasks, the precisely interpretable meaning of their outputs can usually be traced back to the regression tasks themselves straightforwardly.
+But despite the exciting development in this context, a quite natural application scenario of machine learning techniques has received little attention so far, namely, classifying phases of matter and identifying phases transitions by utilizing the power of NNs in performing regression tasks \citep{Schafer_PRE_2019,Greplova_NJP_2020,Arnold_PRR_2021,Arnold_PRX_2022}.
+Currently, to classify phases and identify phase transitions with machine learning, the widely-used approaches usually train the NN to perform a certain classification task \citep{Melko_Nat_Phys_2017,van_Nieuwenburg_Nat_Phys_2017}.
+In spite of their successes, they could generally face the lack of interpretability as the classes of patterns recognized by them are essentially abstract, hence cannot assume straightforward relation to conventional notions of physics \citep{Gokmen_PRL_2021_RSMI,Gokmen_PRE_2021_RSMI,Lei_Wang_PRB_2019,Lei_Wang_PRL_2018,YiZhuang_You_PRR_2020,Kim_Nat_Commun_2021,Kim_arXiv_2021}.
+For instance, the supervised learning-with-blanking approach \citep{Melko_Nat_Phys_2017,van_Nieuwenburg_Nat_Phys_2017} investigates phase transitions by examining the intersection of the NN's binary classification confidences.
+But to relate this intersection, which separates two recognized classes, to the actual phase transition point between two distinct phases of matter, it requires additional system-specific knowledge, such as the number of existing phases, the absence or presence of phase separation and crossover, etc. Similarly, the unsupervised learning-by-confusion approach \citep{van_Nieuwenburg_Nat_Phys_2017} and the unsupervised scanning-probe approach \citep{Guo_EPL_2021} investigate phase transitions by contrasting the NN's recognition performance in the binary classification tasks with different assumed targets.
+Yet, relating the optimal target to a specific phase transition still necessitates external physical information beyond the scope of these approaches.
+The challenges persist even when one employs the state-of-the-art deep NNs that excel at classification tasks.
+While for the NNs performing regression tasks, in contrast, the readily interpretable meaning of their outputs can usually be traced back to the regression tasks themselves straightforwardly.